mefrem/bmad-orchestrating/README.md

 # BMAX - Orchestrating BMAD

-Automating [BMAD!](https://github.com/bmad-code-org/BMAD-METHOD) BMAD is incredible—it automates the Agile development of software so you have more time to do other things, like focus on your user!
-However, BMAD's implementation phase requires manual oversight.
-What if we... automated it?
+Automating [BMAD!](https://github.com/bmad-code-org/BMAD-METHOD) BMAD is great.
+But what if we... automated it?

 Enter BMAX: automate the orchestration of your BMAD project's implementation phase.

 ## QuickStart Checklist

-**This project assumes you already have a `prd.md` and an `architecture.md` created with the PM and Architect agents, respectively.
-See the [quickstart guide](https://github.com/bmad-code-org/BMAD-METHOD/blob/main/src/modules/bmm/docs/quick-start.md#the-complete-flow-visualized) for the product development pipeline/flow.
-You could also type `/analyst` and start the whole process from scratch.**
+[ ] You must bring your own `/docs/prd.md` and `/docs/architecture.md` — invoke the `@analyst`, `@pm`, or `@architect` to create those docs.
+See [quickstart visual](https://github.com/bmad-code-org/BMAD-METHOD/blob/main/src/modules/bmm/docs/quick-start.md#the-complete-flow-visualized)

 - Clone this repo: `git clone https://github.com/mefrem/BMAX.git <project_name>
   - Remove this repo from your git: `git remote remove origin`